 - Increased total state aid to schools by over $200 million from FY 2010 to 2015.

 - Implemented a career and technical education initiative which pays tuition for all career and technical education courses taken by high school students and rewards the school district with $1,000 for each student who receives an industry-recognized certificate.

 - Increased students receiving industry-recognized certificates by 23% in one year.

 - Stabilize funding so our public universities remain strong to power a robust 21st Century Kansas economy.

-- Get the National Cancer Institute designation at KU’s Cancer Center.
+- University of Kansas earned the National Cancer Institute designation in July 2012.

-- Build the National Bio and Agro Defense Facility at K-State.
+- Working with federal partners to build the National Bio and Agro Defense Facility at K-State.